Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 Bread:

-Wednesday: Whole Wheat Boule, FranHer Bakery (Pilsen, Chicago, IL)
+Wednesday: Round Whole Wheat Boule FranHer Bakery (Pilsen, Chicago, IL)

-Storage Tip - Keep your bread cut side down in a bag on your counter for two to three days.
+Friday: Pullman Sourdough Publican Quality Bread (Chicago, IL) Storage Tip - Storage Tip - Keep your bread cut side down in a bag on your counter for two to three days.
 At that point you will want to slice or rip/cut your bread into pieces and freeze for future toast, croutons, or panzanella!
-Because of the olive oil, focaccia can mold much quicker than other breads if kept at room temperature.
 If it’s particularly hot, you may want to move it to the refrigerator after a day or two (the only time we will tell you to refrigerate bread).

 Mushrooms: